hughobrien/psu-constitution/README.md

 19. The PSU President shall present the annual budget for the following academic year to Clubs and Societies Council during the spring semester.

 ## Article 12.
-University of Limerick Students Union
+University of Limerick Students' Union

 1. The PSU recognises the University of Limerick Students' Union, hereafter known as ULSU as the representative body for all students in the University.
 The PSU is recognised by the ULSU as fully autonomous and as the representative body for all postgraduate students in the University on all postgraduate issues.